FOOD SECURITY, NUTRITION AND HOME GARDENS 1

 Organize a Participatory Garden Nutrition Workshop.

-Week 3: Lead a Participatory Workshop on Family Nutrition and Gardens.
+Week 3.
+Garden Nutrition Workshop: The Vegetable Garden.
+Lead a Participatory Workshop on Family Nutrition and Gardens.
 Share how planting a garden can increase the food a family receives.
 Demonstrate plants that provide essential vitamins, proteins and oils, and how harvests can coincide with the months when food reserves are low.
 Encourage feedback.

 Research best practices and solutions to special problems.